-Several of the posts I wrote in my 31 Days of Learning Differently series apply to parenting and homeschooling gifted/2e children in the Christian faith.
-If you aren’t familiar with that series, I did touch upon a number of topics related to disciplining children.
+I’ve written many posts that apply to parenting and homeschooling gifted/2e children in the Christian faith.
+If you aren’t familiar with them, I did touch upon a number of topics related to disciplining children.
 The following posts would be helpful background to this topic of disciplining gifted and 2e children.

 - 6 Reasons Why We Changed Our Mind and Stopped Spanking